isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/2026 Secondary 1 Registration.md

 <p>Morning assembly starts at 7:30 am in the Shaw Hall.</p>
 </li>
 <li>
-<p>Attire: Full school uniform and tie, with predominantly white shoes.
-Students
+<p>Attire: Blue polo shirt with white school shorts, with predominantly white
-are allowed to wear their primary school uniform if they have not purchased our school uniform in time.</p>
+shoes.
+Students are allowed to wear their primary school uniform if they have not purchased our school uniform in time.</p>
 </li>
 <li>
 <p>There is no vegetarian stall in our canteen.
 Vegetarians may make special